 While we tend to equate yin with the feminine and yang with the masculine, Richard Wilhelm explains that there is nothing to indicate this in the original meanings.
 The primary meaning of the word ‘yin’ was probably something like cloudy or overcast.
 Yang probably meant something like ‘banners waving in the sun’, something bright and shone upon.
 The two words represented the concept of dark (yin) and light (yang), the southern or shaded side of a mountain (yin) and the northern or sunny side (yang), two primal states of being, continually transforming from one to the other and back again.

 Another important concept contained within the I Ching is that everything we experience can be found as a metaphor or image.

 For example, in hexagram 3 we receive the guidance of how to respond to the process of initial creation, the rising up of vital energy.
 The imagery used is that of a sprouting seed.
 It can be useful when things are just beginning, to imagine ourselves as a sprouting seed, still deep within the dark cool earth, unsure of what we are becoming, confused by the teaming chaotic profusion of potential we are experiencing.

 In the Human Design System, this hexagram (or gate) is in the Sacral Centre/Chakra, seeking to connect with the Root Centre by activating gate 60, Limitation.
 In this process of beginning and becoming, a birthing process, it’s likely that we’ll experience limitations, but that will help us grow strongly and surely.
-It also helps us to ‘weed out’ any ideas we have that are too weak to survive or are not in our best interests.
+It also helps us to ‘weed out’ any ideas too weak to survive or not in our best interests.

 Using the I Ching in the Human Design System